MCAT Information from American University of the Caribbean School of Medicine (AUC)

 When do I take the MCAT?

-Planning when to take the MCAT test can be as important as how you ultimately perform on it.
+Planning when you’re going to take the MCAT test can be just as important as how you ultimately perform on it.
 The best time to take the MCAT is when you feel the most prepared; but there are a few questions to consider when planning ahead.

 When will I attend medical school?